 Core Strengthening Exercises

 The position of your pelvis influences the bones and mobility of your hip.
 An anteriorly tilted pelvis, seen in people with arched lower backs, exacerbates hip impingement.
 Therefore, exercises that facilitate a neutral or slightly posteriorly tilted pelvis are preferred.
-Your lower abdominal muscles are responsible for maintaining proper pelvic and spine positioning during physical activity.
+Your lower abdominal muscles maintain proper pelvic and spine positioning during physical activity.
 Early basic exercises emphasize proper pelvic alignment.
 The basic exercises must be mastered before moving on.

 After proper pelvic positioning and abdominal bracing are achieved, you are ready to progress to more challenging core exercises.
 This includes exercises such as the dead bug, rollouts, and plank variations.
 Perform all exercises with a neutral spine and pelvis.
 Also, emphasize high repetitions to develop trunk muscle endurance and strength.